 Legal Analysis

-- The person applying for the permit is of good moral character.
+- The person applying for the permit is at least 21,

 - The applicant completed a course of firearm training.
 And,